bmkelly/mysql-gcp-vision-flickr-python/README.md

 To run this, you will need python2.7 with the following packages: Pillow, MySQLdb, flickr_api (https://github.com/alexis-mignon/python-flickr-api)

-If you run this on a fresh Debian GNU/Linux 9 (stretch) install, here are the necessary installation commands.
+If you run this on a fresh Debian GNU/Linux 9 (stretch) server, here are the necessary installation commands.

 **GIT install and download repo**
 * sudo apt-get update